 Businesses that pay federal taxes and have a solar system placed into service by the end of the year are eligible for a tax credit worth 30% of the cost of their system.

-This means, for an average $205,000 solar system a business can claim a $61,500 credit when filing their 2024 taxes.
+This means, for an average $205,000 solar system a business can claim a $61,500 credit when filing their 2023 taxes.
 This would bring the net cost of the solar system down to $143,500.
 Similar to a home solar system, there is no cap on a commercial solar system value that can be claimed using the Federal Solar Tax Credit.
 Spoiler alert: The savings get even more exciting when you factor in additional Bonus Deprecation savings on top of that.

 More information about the Federal Tax Credit can be found on DSIRE.

 Commercial solar systems are also eligible for accelerated first year bonus depreciation.
 Most assets are depreciated over a long period of time, but this incentive gives business owners the benefit of additional tax savings.
+The bonus depreciation rate is currently set at 40% in 2025 and set to decrease to 20% in 2026, before sunsetting to 0% in 2027.

 More information about bonus depreciation can be found at DSIRE: MACRS Depreciation.

 The USDA Rural Energy for America Program (REAP) Grant provides grants and loans to farmers and businesses for renewable energy projects, energy efficiency upgrades, and energy audits.
-Eligible farms and businesses can apply for a grant worth 50% of the project cost (up to $1 million).
+As of now, the REAP grant is currently set at a 25% award, with applications being accepted twice a year in the Spring and Fall.
+To qualify for the USDA REAP Grant, you must be an Agricultural Producer or Rural Small Business.

 Individual or entity directly engaged in agricultural production whereby 50% or greater of its gross income is derived from agricultural production.